-Its easy to mix up Pigweed, lamb’s quarters, and strawberry blight, so get a good field guide to common weeds to distinguish these plants as you are learning what the young spring leaves look like.
-Pig weed is in the Amaranth family and related to lambs quarters, and quinoa.
-It is an annual that grows one to 8 feet tall.
-Its leaves, stems, and roots are bright red.
+Pigweed is in the Amaranth family and related to lambs quarters, and quinoa.
+It is an annual plant that grows one to 8 feet tall.
+The leaves, stems, and roots are bright red.
 Pigweed, like all amaranths, has a mild flavour.
-Cook the leaves like spinach or add to salad with other wild greens.
+You can cook the leaves like spinach, or add them to a salad with other wild greens.

 The seeds can be gathered, dried, and cooked like quinoa or rice.
-Rinse them well to wash off the saponins — which will give the seeds a soapy, bitter taste — before cooking.
-Boil one cup of seeds with two cups of water, like rice.
+Rinse them well to wash off the saponin before cooking.
+If you do not rinse the seeds will have a soapy, bitter taste.
+Boil one cup of seeds with two cups of water and cook like white rice.

-Chick weed is an evergreen wild green, and can often be found in winter, under the snow.
+Chickweed is an evergreen wild green, and can often be found in winter, under the snow.
 It is an annual that grows 8 inches high and creeps along the ground.
 The whole plant is edible before flowering.
-Chickens and ducks love it.
-It is a good feed for baby chicks and ducklings.
-It is a good source of vitamin C and can be used in salads or as a potherb.
+Because chickens and ducks love it, it makes a good feed for them after a long winter without greens.
+Chickweed is a good source of vitamin C and can be used in salads or as a potherb.

-It is medicine and can be dried for tea.
-It is also a natural remedy and is useful for relieving the pain of arthritis and to tread cuts, wounds, and irritations of the skin.
+It is often used as medicine and can be dried for tea.
+This natural remedy and is useful for relieving the pain of arthritis and to treat cuts, wounds, and other irritations of the skin.

 7. Lambs Quarters (Chenopodium album)

-Another wild green related to Amaranth and quinoa, lambs quarters grow in rich gardens and well fertilized pastures.
+Another wild green related to Amaranth and quinoa, lambs quarters grow in rich gardens and well-fertilized pastures.
 The spring leaves are scalloped and frosted.
 Its leaves are mealy in texture.
-A wild green similiar to spinach in texture and taste, it’s rich in iron and potassium.
+A wild green similar to spinach in texture and taste, it’s rich in iron and potassium.
 The whole plant can be used if it’s under 6 inches high.
-Cook like spinach or use the young leaves raw in a salad.
+Cook Lambs Quarters like spinach or use the young leaves raw in a salad.

 If you’re growing quinoa or one of the flowering amaranths, and plan to save the seed for next year, don’t allow lambs quarters to go to seed.
 Lamb’s Quarters will cross with quinoa and some varieties of amaranth.